victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 > This structured framework demonstrates my **hands-on knowledge and practical experience** as a Digital Forensic Investigator, highlighting my ability to conduct end-to-end forensic investigations in line with professional and legal standards.

-Conclusion
+### Conclusion

-Knowing the Value of Digital Evidence is vital to organizations.
-An In-depth Guide to Appropriate Evidence Handling in Mickins will hasten the investigation.
-The primary objective of this document is to underscore the crucial value of digital evidence and shed light on the prevalent oversight observed in numerous organizations.
-Often, available evidence proves inadequate or needs more appropriate handling protocols when it becomes necessary to establish the veracity of charges related to fraudulent transactions or malicious activities.
-By offering a comprehensive manual on proper evidence handling within Mickins Company, this paper aims to streamline the process of prosecuting attackers, ultimately facilitating law enforcement agencies in achieving favorable outcomes.

-1.4.
-A) Case Background

-Mickins construction firm manager John Prone has been tasked with managing the impending election among the 120 branches, including UK branches, to determine who would be the next chairman of the board of directors of Mickins construction company.
-The board of directors chose John for this critical position.
-The introduction of the Bimodal Voters Authentication System (BVAS), a computerized voting method, was advocated to improve transparency and efficiency.

-However, numerous stakeholders and electoral commissions expressed concerns about purported election-related violations, notably concerning the electronic transmission of election results.
-Because of the issues, the presumed winner filed a lawsuit against John, who oversaw the election's behavior.

-After a few court proceedings, access was granted to investigate the Bimodal Voters Authentication System (BVAS).
-There was clear evidence that the director manipulated and deleted the results of the presumed winner, and this was because he succumbed to being influenced by contesting oppositions by accepting bribes, compromising the integrity of the electoral process, and potentially jeopardizing the Mickins construction company's future.
-The election computer has been submitted to digital forensic examination to obtain evidence that can either incriminate or exonerate manager John Prone and his accomplices.

-1.5.
-B) Tools and techniques used to commit and investigate the Cyber-Crimes

-The forensic tool used in investigating the suspect fraudulent act was Access Data Forensic Toolkit (FTK) Imager 4.7.1 Version.
-This FTK imager was used to create a disk image, conduct analysis, and recover files of the disk image from the suspect drive.
-A sound forensic practice is to acquire copies (prints) of the affected system’s data and operate on those copies to aid in this process.
-Further, the FTK tool calculates MD5 and SHA1 hash values and can verify that the integrity of the data image is consistent with the created forensic image.
-Access Data Forensic Toolkit is a standalone disk imaging software known as FTK Imager, one of the most admired software suites available to digital forensic professionals (Holt et al., 2022).

-1.6. c) Creating digital evidence forensics

-Some procedures and goals must be met for this investigation to successfully pursue the culprit.
-Based on this case study, the use of an external USB drive from the suspect, including a Virtual machine, to carry out this investigation.
-The methods and tools for creating, analyzing, and retrieving files from a disk image of the suspect drive are listed below (Chandel, 2020).

-### 1.6(c) Creating Digital Evidence Forensics

-Some procedures and goals must be met for this investigation to successfully pursue the culprit.
-Based on this case study, the use of an external USB drive from the suspect, including a Virtual machine, to carry out this investigation.

-The methods and tools for creating, analyzing, and retrieving files from a disk image of the suspect drive are listed below (Chandel, 2020).
+Understanding the **value of digital evidence** is critical for organizations.
+Many investigations fail because evidence is either inadequate or improperly handled.
+By providing Vicos with a clear framework for evidence handling, this case study highlights how organizations can:

+- Preserve the integrity of digital evidence.
+- Ensure proper forensic protocols are followed.
+- Support law enforcement in successfully prosecuting attackers.

+A comprehensive evidence handling process ensures that digital forensics contributes directly to achieving favorable legal outcomes.

 ---

+## 1.4 Case Background

+Vicos Construction manager **John Prone** was tasked with overseeing an election among the company’s 120 branches to appoint the next chairman of the board.
+To improve transparency, the company introduced the **Bimodal Voter Authentication System (BVAS)**, a computerized voting method.

+However, stakeholders soon raised concerns about irregularities in the electronic transmission of results.
+The presumed winner of the election filed a lawsuit against John, alleging manipulation.

+Following court approval, the BVAS system was submitted for forensic investigation.
+Evidence suggested that John Prone **deleted and manipulated election results** after accepting bribes from opposing candidates.
+This compromise of electoral integrity threatened the future of Vicos Construction.

+The suspect’s computer and USB device were seized for forensic examination to determine whether the allegations could be substantiated.

+---

+## 1.5 Tools and Techniques Used

+The investigation relied primarily on **AccessData Forensic Toolkit (FTK) Imager 4.7.1**.

+- **Purpose of FTK Imager**
+  - Create a forensic disk image of the suspect USB drive.
+  - Conduct analysis and recover deleted files.
+  - Generate MD5 and SHA1 hash values to validate evidence integrity.

+- **Best Practice**
+  Forensic procedures were carried out on **copies of the data** rather than the original evidence, ensuring the original media remained unaltered.

+FTK Imager is a widely recognized tool in digital forensics, trusted for its ability to preserve and validate evidence in a court-admissible manner.

+---

+## 1.6 Creating Digital Evidence Forensics

+To successfully pursue this investigation, a **virtual machine** was used to create a safe testing environment, avoiding any modification of the suspect’s host computer.
+An **external USB drive** was also employed to store forensic images, preventing file corruption and ensuring sufficient storage space.

+The process involved:
+- Preparing the virtual environment.
+- Connecting the suspect’s USB (SanDisk 2.0).
+- Creating and validating a forensic disk image.
+- Recovering and analyzing deleted files.

+This structured approach ensured that all evidence remained intact, verifiable, and ready for courtroom presentation.

+---

+## 1.6(c) Creating Digital Evidence Forensics – Step by Step

 #### Step 1 – Created a virtual machine
-Created a virtual machine to carry out this analysis due to a safe environment for testing and not comprising or modifying content in the suspect Host computer.
+A virtual machine was created to conduct this analysis in a safe environment, ensuring that the suspect’s host computer was not modified or compromised.

 📌 *Screenshot Placeholder:*
 ![Step 1 – Virtual Machine Created](https://github.com/victormbogu1/Forensic-Examination-Project--Case-Study-Mickins/blob/d3c33dd3af8c373e09da28396369ced6f1bc9d88/Images/Screenshot%202023-07-03%20141840.png)